Metropolis of Kyiv: Early Christianity

 After Igor's death in 945, his widow, Grand Princess Olga, became the head of state.
-During her stay in 957 in Constantinople, great effort was made to obtain the highest state title of "daughter" of the emperor, for which Olga privately (most likely in Kyiv in 955) was baptized.
+During her stay in 957 in Constantinople, great effort was made to obtain the highest state title of "daughter" of the emperor, for which Olga privately (most likely in Kiev in 955) was baptized.
 In her mail, Olga had a priest, Gregory, as told in detail by Constantine the Crimson.
 After returning from Constantinople, the princess began to pursue a line to limit the influence of paganism in the state, violating the "demonic trebors" and building a wooden church of St. Sophia.
 However, Olga's actions did not give the desired results.
 Unable to gain political advantage from Byzantium, she turned her attention to the West, inviting clergy from the German kingdom that had risen under Otto I (936–973).
 According to German chroniclers, ambassadors from Princess Olga in 959 "asked to consecrate a bishop and priests for this people."
 In response, he sent an embassy to Rus, headed by Bishop Adalbert.
 However, in 962 he returned with nothing.
 Olga's activity did not find support and understanding in her immediate environment.
 Even his son Sviatoslav, despite his mother's persuasion, refused to accept Christianity, but his sons Yaropolk and Oleg were probably already Christians.
 Moreover, in 979 Pope Benedict VII sent ambassadors to Yaropolk.